Ryan Kalil

-Ryan Joseph Kalil (born March 29, 1985) is an American film and television producer and former National Football League (NFL) center.
-He played college football at USC, where he was a member of two national championship teams, was named a first-team All-American, and won the 2006 Morris Trophy.
-He was drafted by the Carolina Panthers in the second round of the 2007 NFL Draft, where he played for 12 seasons.
-He also played 1 season with the New York Jets.
+Ryan Joseph Kalil (born March 29, 1985) is an American film and television producer and former professional football player.
+He played as a center in the National Football League (NFL), primarily with the Carolina Panthers.
+He was a three-time All-Pro, twice named to the first team, and a five-time Pro Bowl selection.

+Kalil played college football for the USC Trojans, where he was a member of two national championship teams, was named a first-team All-American, and won the 2006 Morris Trophy.
+He was selected by the Panthers in the second round of the 2007 NFL draft, where he played for 12 seasons.
+He also played one season with the New York Jets.
 Kalil was selected to the Pro Bowl in 2009, 2010, 2011, 2013, and 2015.

 Early life

 Kalil was born Ryan Joseph Kalil in 1985 to Frank and Cheryl Kalil.
 His father, Frank, played football for the University of Arkansas and the University of Arizona.
-He was drafted by the National Football League Buffalo Bills in 1982 and later played in the United States Football League until 1984.
+He was selected by the National Football League Buffalo Bills in 1982 and later played in the United States Football League until 1984.
 His mother, Cheryl (Van Cleave), was Miss California in 1981.
 He is of Lebanese and Mexican heritage and has two siblings.
 His brother, Matt, is a former starting offensive tackle at USC and was drafted fourth overall by the Minnesota Vikings in 2012.
 They were the third set of brothers to play on the same offensive line in the NFL when Matt joined Ryan on the Panthers in 2017 and the first set of brothers to do it in 24 years.
 Their sister Danielle sang the national anthem at the Vikings–Panthers game, which featured both her brothers, on October 13, 2013.